IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/Lab_2/ReadMe.md

 ![alt text][es2]

 3\.
 Now enter the name of your topic.
-Since this is a shared Kafka broker, use your userid as part of the topic name.
-In this example, we are logged in as chopper1 so the topic name is **chopper1.toolkit-topic**.
+Since this is a shared Kafka broker, use your userid/name/unique-idetifier as part of the topic name.
+In this example, we created the topic name is **chopper1.toolkit-topic**.
 Click **Next**.

-**Note:** Make sure you use your userid without adding additional characters since this is tied to the connection details in the Pre-lab section.
+**Note:** Make sure you use your userid/name/unique-idetifier without adding additional characters since this is tied to the connection details in the Pre-lab section.

 ![alt text][es3]